Berkley Theater

-The Berkley Theater was a small-town movie palace located on the north side of West 12 Mile Road at the corner of Robina Road in downtown Berkley, Michigan.
+The Berkley Theater is a small-town movie palace located on the north side of West 12 Mile Road at the corner of Robina Road in downtown Berkley, Michigan.
 The theater specialized in mainstream movies and was in operation for 52 continuous years until its closure in 1993, when it was converted into a Rite Aid drug store.
 The building is a historical landmark and the city has retained the theater's marquee to post community events.
 It serves as a backdrop for events such as the Berkley CruiseFest, a classic car parade and the Friday night precursor to Metro Detroit's annual Woodward Dream Cruise.

 The single screen auditorium originally had 978 seats and featured first-run double-bill movies.
 Starting in the 1970s, it became a discount theater showing second-run movies at low prices with the moniker "A Dollar At All Times".
 In its final years of operation, it showed a mixture of first-run and recently released films.

+The Berkley Theater is slated to reopen in 2026 primarily as a live entertainment venue.